IBM-Cloud/terraform-provider-ibm/website/docs/d/database_backup.html.markdown

 layout: "ibm"
 page_title: "IBM : ibm_database_backup"
 description: |-
-  Get information about a Cloud Database Backup.
+  Get information about Backup
 subcategory: "Cloud Databases"
 ---

 # ibm_database_backup

-Provides a read-only data source for a Cloud Database Backup.
+Provides a read-only data source for Backup.
 Supports both Classic and Gen2 (Independent Backup) instances.
 You can then reference the fields of the data source in other resources within the same configuration using interpolation syntax.

 ## Example Usage